-Parents of new students are invited to a special introductory Parents Evening in October and another is held in the early Spring/Summer term to enable parents to meet subject staff and discuss progress.
-You will also receive two reports on your son or daughter’s progress.
+Parents and carers of new students are invited to a special introductory evening in October and another is held in the early spring/summer term to enable you to meet subject staff and discuss progress.
+You will also receive two reports on your young person’s.

 East Coast College is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

 The college has measures in place to protect children, young people and vulnerable adults.
 If you have any concerns please contact Student Services (Great Yarmouth campus) or the Advice Centre (Lowestoft campus).

 East Coast College is committed to providing a supportive, friendly, safe and positive environment free from offensive behaviour.
 Bullying of any kind is therefore not tolerated and disciplinary action will follow.

 Careers and Wellbeing Programme

 The programme is designed to bring together topics that help students develop a greater understanding of how to be healthy, happy and make a positive contribution to their immediate and wider communities.
 The programme complements vocational studies by focusing on wellbeing and careers progression.
 We welcome any ideas from parents and carers of areas we could cover in the programme, or if you have expertise in this area and would like to help us deliver some of the programme.
 To discuss the programme please get in touch with Maria Watson at our Great Yarmouth campus at email@example.com or Karen Lawless at our Lowestoft campus at firstname.lastname@example.org.